bsurmanski/wlc/README.md

 There may be a set of extensions that are required for a 'conforming' compiler, and a 'embedded' standard can be created that does not have the extensions.

+#### Current Use Extensions

+##### importc
+Used to enable the 'import(C)' construct, which allow importing symbols from a C header

+##### implicit\_this
+Allows class members to be referenced without indexing 'this' or using a unary dot operator

+with implicit this:

+    use "implicit_this"

+    class MyClass {
+        int member

+        int myFunc(){
+            return member
+        }
+    }

+without:

+    use "implicit_this"

+    class MyClass {
+        int member

+        int myFunc(){
+            return .member
+        }
+    }

+### Tuples
+Due to limitations of static typing, tuples will be more like unnamed structs than true tuples.
+This means that indexing can only be done with static integers.
+This is because in a statement like

+    [int, char^] myTuple
+    ...
+    var myvar = myTuple[i]

+it is imposible to determine the type required of 'v', either int or char^.
+It may be possible if all types in the tuple are of a uniform type:

+    [int, int, int] myIntTuple
+    ...
+    int myvar = myIntTuple[i]

+or if all members of the tuple are convertible to the destination type:

+    [char, int, float] myNumberTuple
+    ...
+    float mydest myNumberTuple[i]

+This last case may be exceedingly difficult, to calculate the correct tuple memory location of the member, and convert to the correct destination type at runtime.

+#### Tuple Syntax

+tuple declarations will be denoted by surrounding [ ]

+    [int,int,float] myTuple
+    myTuple = [5, 1, 2.3]

+Tuples can be implicitly converted to a struct with an identical signature.

+    struct MyStruct
+    {
+        int i
+        float j
+    }

+    ...

+    [int, float] myTuple = [1, 2.2]
+    MyStrct st = myTuple

+this would allow compound struct declarations to use the same syntax as tuples.

+    MyStruct s = [1, 2, 3]
+    [int,int,int] i = [1, 2, 3]

+#### Tuple return
+multiple values can be returned in a tuple.

+    [int,int] tupleReturner()
+    {
+        return [1,2];
+    }

+    ...

+    [int,int] pair = tuplerReturner()

+#### Tuple unpack
+Tuples can be unpacked onto multiple variables

+    [int, int] pair = [1,2]
+    int a
+    int b
+    [a,b] = pair

+All members of the left hand tuple must be LValues.

+## Future

 ### Tail call optimization
 self explanitory, avoids stack overflows, makes deep recursive function faster